Eduardo06sp/chess-cli/README.md

 # Chess (CLI)
 ![A screenshot showing the start of a new game](media/new_game_screenshot.png "New Chess Game")
+> **Note:** If running the app locally, it is highly recommended that you increase your font size (this must be set by the user).
+If running the live version, it is not possible to increase font size at the time of writing.

 A 2-player version of Chess played in the terminal and integrating special rules (e.g. en passant and castling).